 My trip to Uganda only happened by chance because another trip fell through.
 Back in September 2019 I was due to travel to Zimbabwe to meet some brilliant weavers that I have know about for many years.
-I last visited Zim some 25 years ago and was longing to return.
+I last visited Zimbabwe some 25 years ago and was longing to return.
 However, the more research I did, the more I realised what a hard journey it would be.
-When we travel we like to take public transport as much as possible to keep our costs down.
+When we travel we like to take public transport as much as possible.
 Zimbabwe meant hiring a car and driver for 10 days or alternatively self drive - which in Africa is not something I relish.
 Roads are dotted with potholes, tarmac is fast disappearing, trucks zoom along with no regard for normal speeds – even as a seasoned South African driver it scares the pants off of me.
 So, after being told many times that the buses were impossible, only leaving when they are full and if they have petrol (petrol is very scarce) and that the off the beaten track places I needed to get to were hard to reach I changed travel plans and headed off to Uganda.

 "Uganda is another country I had always wanted to visit and I wasn't disappointed."

 Its airport is in a town outside the capital called Entebbe.
 Where famously a successful counter-terrorist hostage rescue mission took place, carried out by the Israel Defence Force in July, 1976.
 Growing up in the jewish community in South Africa this was big news and 'Operation Entebbe' even became the subject of a movie 'Entebbe' released in 2018.

 That aside, Uganda is a peaceful country and one that I had been told was very, very beautiful.
 It was.
 A lot of tourism there is centred on Primate reserves.
 It is one of the best places to see Gorillas and Chimpanzees and tourism contributes greatly to the protection of these magnificent creatures.
 Unfortunately, I did not get to see any but what I did see was way more up my street (or dust road in this case).